AFlowOfCode/bandcamp-streamer/README.md

 ### General features
   * Volume control
   * Spacebar play/pause, L/R arrow keys to skip to previous/next track in the playlist
+  * Beta: Load entire collections & wishlists in one click (be patient if there are a lot of items!)

 ### Feed page features
   * Nonstop streaming from 2 separate playlists: fan activity or new releases